-This specialty from the Italian provinces of Modena and Reggio in the region Emilia-Romagna is also called balsamic vinegar, although it is not really conventional vinegar and the manufacturing process has been completely different for centuries.
-Legend has it that the then most powerful Italian nobleman, Duke Boniface of Canossa (985-1052) gave the German Emperor Henry IV (1050-1106) a vial on his proverbial passage to Canossa (30 km west of Modena).
-But that can not be right, because the Canossagang did not take place until 1077 and at this time Boniface was no longer living.
+This specialty from the Italian provinces of Modena and Reggio in the region Emilia-Romagna is also known as balsamic vinegar, although it is not actually conventional vinegar and the manufacturing process has been completely different for centuries.
+Legend has it that Duke Bonifatius of Canossa (985-1052), the most powerful Italian noble at the time, gave the German Emperor Henry IV (1050-1106) a bottle on his proverbial journey to Canossa (30 km west of Modena).
+This cannot be true, however, because the Canossa walk only took place in 1077, and by this time Boniface was no longer alive.

-But it is possible that Henry IV met the balsam by Mathilde (1046-1115), the daughter and ruler-successor of Boniface.
-In any case, it is certain that Lucrezia Borgia (1480-1519) ate a spoonful of balsamic a day as a refreshment for body and soul.
-The princes of Este first introduced a classification of the "Aceto Balsamico" in the middle of the 16th century.
+But it is possible that Henry IV got to know the balsamic vinegar through Mathilde (1046-1115), the daughter and successor of Boniface.
+In any case, it is guaranteed that Lucrezia Borgia (1480-1519) took a spoonful of balsamic vinegar every day as a refreshment for body and soul.
+The princes of Este first introduced a classification of "Aceto Balsamico" in the middle of the 16th century.

 In the 1980s, a separate DOC classification for "Aceto Balsamico Tradizionale di Modena" was created, but then abandoned.
-Now everyone is allowed to produce a balsamic vinegar, but not to call it a traditional one, this is reserved for the two production associations "Consorzio Produttori di Aceto Balsamico Tradizionale di Modena" and "di Reggio Emilia".
-The differences between the two producers are in the grape varieties used and in the categorization.
-Starting product for Balsamico Tradizionale is cooked grape juice,
+Now everyone is allowed to make a balsamic vinegar, but not to call it traditional, this is reserved for the two production associations "Consorzio Produttori di Aceto Balsamico Tradizionale di Modena" and "di Reggio Emilia".
+The differences between the two producers lie in the grape varieties used and in the categorization.
+The starting product for Balsamico Tradizionale is cooked grape juice,

-After the naturally occurring fermentation of acetic acid follows a long aging and storage in smaller and smaller barrels of different types of wood, where it is gradually becoming more concentrated.
-There may be none flavorings be added.
-He ripens at least 12 to 25 years in extreme cases and is bottled in the typical small 0.1-liter vial.
-The syrup-like balsamic vine has an intense dark brown color and a characteristic sweet and sour, caramel Taste.
-Incidentally, it is more expensive than saffron and is only used to refine droplets Food used.
-See also below acetic acid,
+After the naturally occurring acetic acid fermentation, there is a long aging and storage period in increasingly smaller barrels of different types of wood, where it is gradually concentrated.
+No one is allowed to do so flavorings be added.
+It matures for at least 12 to 25 years in extreme cases and is filled into the typical small 0.1 liter bottles.
+The syrup-like balsamic vinegar has an intensely bright dark brown and a characteristic sweet and sour caramel Taste.
+Incidentally, it is more expensive than saffron and only drops to refine it Food used.
+See also under acetic acid,